 Xcode adds entitlements to an App ID, not to a team provisioning profile, so verify App ID settings in Member Center to learn where this information is located.

 In Certificates, Identifiers & Profiles, select Identifiers, and under Identifiers, select App IDs.

 Select the explicit App ID that matches your bundle ID if it exists; otherwise, select the Xcode-managed wildcard App ID.

 The Application Services table contains a whitelist of the services your app can use.
-A green circle followed by “Enabled” appears in the Development column of the services your app can use.
-A yellow circle followed by “Configurable” appears if the app services is not fully configured.
+A green circle next to Enabled appears in the Development column of the services your app can use.
+A yellow circle next to Configurable appears if the app service is not fully configured.

 You can also edit App ID settings using Member Center, but any changes you make in Member Center won’t configure app services in your Xcode project.
 Use the Capabilities pane in Xcode to fully configure app services.

 Refer to this table for more information on key app services that appear in the Capabilities pane in Xcode or require additional configuration using Xcode, Member Center, or iTunes Connect.

 To learn about